 Plas yn Rhiw and Rhiw village walk

 A relatively short but quite challenging walk with fantastic coastal views and interesting history.
-Head up through coastal woodland to the village of mynydd Rhiw, skirting around the base of the mountain and back down to Plas yn Rhiw along country lanes.
+Head up through coastal woodland to the village of Rhiw, skirting around the base of the mountain and back down to Plas yn Rhiw along country lanes.

 Car park at Plas yn Rhiw, grid ref: SH237282